-Mormon and gay: Church says that's no contradiction
+Mormon and gay: Church says you can be both

 The policy was leaked online and quickly garnered intense public scrutiny.
 In an attempt to abate the firestorm of criticism, senior church leader D. Todd Christofferson, emphasized that love was behind the decision to protect children from feeling conflicted between their family and their faith.
 Christofferson, who has a gay brother, also led the creation of the "Mormon and Gay" website, according to a church spokesman.

-None of the top church leaders ordained to the highest level of the priesthood have commented on the new materials.
-However, some did participate in a public relations effort to prime church members for the release.
+But none of the top church leaders ordained to the highest level of the priesthood have commented on the new materials, something Mayne said is indicative of a wariness towards a perceived "gay agenda" at the highest levels of the church.

+Mayne said leaders "think gay marriage is an act of defiance, but this couldn't be farther from the truth."

+He hopes the church's top leadership will speak with homosexual married couples to understand that "a gay couple is really two Mormon people hoping to come as close as possible to everything that we value and hold dear as a religion: families, committed relationships, loving one another.
+Yet we slap them into disciplinary councils and excommunicate them."

+However, the church has publicized the release of the new materials, sending links to the site in an email blast to lay clergy around the world.
+In 2012, the "Mormons and Gays" was released without fanfare, leaving members to doubt that the church was responsible for its creation.

-Last weekend, "Mormon Newsroom,"
+Also last week, "Mormon Newsroom,"

 an official church website, posted a series of video messages, including one from Christofferson, on the need for greater inclusion.